 Key words- Kisspeptin, Estradiol, Progesterone, hKp10, Bhadawari buffaloes and estrus signs

 INTRODUCTION: Bhadawari is an improved riverine buffalo breed predominantly concentrated in Uttar Pradesh and Madhya Pradesh, India.
-The breed has an average age at 1st calving, service period, dry period, milk yield ad average calving interval are 48.6 months, 138 days, 220 days, 1029 kg ad 445 days respectively (Sethi, 2005).
+The breed has an average age at first calving, service period, dry period, milk yield ad average calving interval are 48.6 months, 138 days, 220 days, 1029 kg ad 445 days, respectively (Sethi, 2005).
 It is highly tolerant to disease and resists adverse effects of high rise in temperature during summer (Arora et al., 2004).
-The average milk fat, Solid not Fat (SNF), protein and lactose recorded were 8.26, 9.57, 4.05 and 5.23 % respectively in Bhadawari milk (ICAR-IGFRI Annual Report 2015-16).
+The average milk fat, solid not fat (SNF), protein and lactose recorded were 8.26, 9.57, 4.05 and 5.23 %. respectively in Bhadawari milk (ICAR-IGFRI Annual Report 2015-16).
 It thrives well in the harsh agro-climatic conditions (Naha, 2013) making it suitable milch breed for the climate resilience.
 Generally, Bhadawari buffaloes have sub-optimum reproductive efficiency in terms of attainment of puberty and sexual maturity.
 The expression of estrus is very poor and often goes un-noticed.
 The different phases of reproductive cycle are regulated by interaction between hypothalamo- pituitary-gonadal axis.
 It is essential to know about the concentration of indigenous E2, P4and observation of signs of estrus in response to hKp10 administration between hKp10 treated and untreated group with an aim of alleviating the reproductive constraints like silent estrus or weak exhibition of heat signs in Bhadawari buffaloes.
 Several studies are reported on hormones in buffaloes including Murrah (Jerome et al., 2017), Nili- Ravi (Warriach et al., 2012), Surti (Chaudhari et al., 2022) and Jaffrabadi buffaloes (Raval et al., 2021).
 Inter-relationship between kisspeptin, E2, P4 and estrus behavioral signs has not been reported in buffaloes.

 Kisspeptin is identified as a fascinating neuropeptide having a variety of roles in the reproductive physiology.
 It is synthesized mainly by the kiss1 gene present in the Hypothalamic kisspeptin-expressing neurones located in the anteroventral periventricular nucleus, periventricular nucleus, anterodorsal preoptic nucleus and arcuate nucleus (Han et al. 2005, Smith et al. 2005, 2006) as 145-aminoacid peptide that is cleaved proteolytically in a 54-amino acid called kisspeptin-54.
 They further degrade into shorter kisspeptin-14, kisspeptin-13 or kisspeptin-10.
 All functional kisspeptins share the same C terminal amino acid sequence that activates when binds with the G protein coupled/ GPR54 or Kiss 1r receptor (Ohtaki et al. 2001; Kotani et al. 2001; Muir et al. 2001).
 It has emerged as a key endogenous secretagogue of GnRH secretion (Messanger et al. 2005).
 Kisspeptin is found to be a controller of pulsatile GnRH secretion that regulates folliculogenesis, steroidogenesis and also cause GnRH surge that results in ovulation in females (Matzsuda et al. 2019).
 It is reported to be a robust stimulator of LH when used exogenously in cattle (Kadokawa et al. 2008), goat (Hashizume et al. 2010), sheep (Caraty et al. 2007), horse (Magee et al. 2009), pig (Lents et al. 2008), mouse (Gottsch et al. 2004), primate (Shahab et al. 2005) including human (Dhillo et al. 2005).
 Synthesis of kisspeptin and its hypothalamic presence is reported in buffaloes too (Chaikhun et al. 2016).